Healthy Beef and Broccoli Stir Fry

 It looks like more food… but it’s actually less.

-I personally LOVE me a hearty meal with red meat.
+I do eat meat and let me tell yeah… I am a fan.
 Although meat does have its nutritional benefits, if you eat too much some negative health consequences start to kick in.

 Personally, I’m all about the how.
 Moderation (in relation to food) isn’t only about the frequency in which you eat certain foods but also the portion sizes you consume which tends to be a pain point.

 This stir fry recipe uses specific strategies to ease those pain points and help you eat a healthy amount of red meat while still feeling full and satisfied.
-One key trick is to make portion sizes appear larger than they are (give THIS article a read).
+One key trick is to make portion sizes appear larger than they are (give my portion control article a read).

 In this recipe, we are increasing the visible surface area of the beef by cutting it into thin strips which makes the portion appear larger than it is.
 Additionally, your brain thinks portions are larger if food is cut into pieces (like the beef in this stir fry) which actually leaves you feeling fuller and more satisfied.

-For more portion control strategies and info grab a copy of the free mini guide HERE.
+For more portion control strategies and info grab a free copy of my portion control guide below.
+Just input your email and I’ll send the guide right to your inbox!

 Healthy Beef and Broccoli Stir Fry